Silver Tongues (film)

-Silver Tongues is a 2011 dark drama film directed by Simon Arthur and starring Lee Tergesen and Enid Graham.
+Silver Tongues is a 2011 American drama film directed by Simon Arthur and starring Lee Tergesen and Enid Graham.

 Plot

 Gerry and Joan (Tergesen and Graham) are a middle-aged couple who travel from town to town under false personas to mutilate and change the lives of any and all unsuspecting victims in their paths.
 Using their immense acting skill, the duo start to fall apart when their relationship strains under the pressure of their performances.